US Existing Home Sales Monthly Update

 Latest Data Release

-NAR released its latest monthly U.S. Existing Home Sales data on September 19th, 2024.
-The number of U.S. existing homes sold is at a current level of 3.86M, down from 3.96M last month and down from 4.03M one year ago.
+NAR released its latest monthly U.S. Existing Home Sales data on November 21st, 2024.
+The number of U.S. existing homes sold is at a current level of 3.96M, up from 3.83M last month and up from 3.85M one year ago.
 The following chart shows the trend of sales of existing homes over time.

 Download Visual | Modify in YCharts